 There is no comparison.

 No competitor currently has the equivalent of the Biosymtec Monitor or the Biosymtec System.
-One competitor (on right) is planning on offering a device to acquire certain data from a patient's mouth, but they have no means of detecting infections early (i.e., in the incubation stage) as does the Biosymtec Monitor.
+One competitor is planning on offering a device to acquire certain data from a patient's mouth, but they have no means of detecting infections early (i.e., in the incubation stage) as does the Biosymtec Monitor.

 Regulatory Agencies (FDA, EU MDR, TPD, NMPA)